johsteffens/beth/README.md

 of what has been done before.

 For that matter, getting a grasp on *beth* is probably a bit of a challenge for a seasoned developer.
-I hope that those those who try anyway feel rewarded.
+I hope that who tries it feels rewarded.
 For me it is like painting a new picture, which has not been painted before.
 Watching it unfold and taking shape is beautiful.